From Our Video Series

 - EB-5 Financing

 McBrayer has the benefit of a team of business lawyers who are skilled at drafting and interpreting contracts and leases, and providing proactive guidance every step of the way through our client’s real estate deal.
-We also have a solid understanding of all facets of real estate matters including title issues, zoning, covenants, insurance, easements and other property rights issues.
-I strive to provide insightful solutions to problems which achieve my clients' goals and maximize my clients' tax and financial benefits from each real estate transaction.
+We also have a solid understanding of all facets of real estate matters including title issues, land use planning zoning, covenants, insurance, easements and other property rights issues.
+I strive to provide insightful solutions to problems which achieve my clients' goals and maximize my clients' goals and financial benefits for every real estate deal.